The Lego Movie (franchise): Lego sets

-The Lego Movie Sets
+The Lego Movie sets

 The first sets were released in the United States on December 30, 2013, and in the United Kingdom on December 26 that based on the film The Lego Movie with 14 sets being released.
 The largest of the sets is "MetalBeard's Sea Cow" which included 2741 pieces and five minifigures.
 In addition to the sets three polybag sets have been released as promotions are "The Piece of Resistance", "Micro Manager Battle" and "Super Secret Police Enforcer".

 The second sets were released in the United States on June 3, 2014, and in the United Kingdom on June 1 with 6 sets being released.
 In addition to the sets three polybag sets have been released as promotions are "Pyjamas Emmet", "Radio DJ Robot" and "Western Emmet".

-The Lego Batman Movie Sets
+The Lego Batman Movie sets

 The first sets were released in the United States on January 2, 2017, and in the United Kingdom on January 1 that based on the film The Lego Batman Movie with 13 sets being released.
 In addition to the sets 8 polybag sets have been released as promotions are "The Mini Batmobile", "Batman in the Phantom Zone", "The Joker Battle Training", "The Mini Batwing", "The Mini Ultimate Batmobile", "Disco Batman - Tears of Batman", "Batgirl" and "Bat Shooter".

-The second sets were released in the United States on June 2, 2017, and in the United Kingdom on June 1 with 5 sets being released talso included "The Ultimate Batmobile".
+The second sets were released in the United States on June 2, 2017, and in the United Kingdom on June 1 with 5 sets being released also included "The Ultimate Batmobile".
 In addition to the sets 2 polybag sets have been released as promotions are "Batman Battle Pod" and "Accessory pack".

 The third sets were released in the United States on January 1, 2018, with 6 sets being released.
 The largest of the sets is "The Joker Manor" which included 3444 pieces and ten minifigures.

-The Lego Ninjago Movie Sets
+The Lego Ninjago Movie sets

 The first sets were released in the United States on August 1, 2017, that based on the film The Lego Ninjago Movie with 15 sets being released.
 The largest of the sets is "NINJAGO City" which included 4867 pieces and 19 minifigures.

 The second sets were released in the United States on December 2, 2017, with 5 sets being released.
 In addition to the sets 5 polybag sets have been released as promotions are "Quake Mech", "Ice Tank", "Green Ninja Mech Dragon", "Kendo Lloyd" and "Lloyd".

 The third sets were released in the United States on August 1, 2018, with only one set called "NINJAGO City Docks" which included 3553 pieces and 14 minifigures.
 In addition to the sets 2 polybag sets have been released as promotions are "Movie Maker" and "Kai's Dojo Pod" also included 1 magazine gift called "Lloyd".